Dealing with your banker and other lenders

 If your application is turned down, ask your banker to review it with you to find out why.
 Use this information to improve your presentation the next time.

-For more information on working with a private lender, see the Canadian Bankers Association's Code of Conduct.
 Our Private Sector Financing section outlines the types of financing available and our Sources of Private Sector Financing page can help you connect with lenders.